the-dream-junction/api_docs/source/includes/_new_order.md

 : Array of one or more printable items.

 - customer_sku (optional): For your internal tracking.
 Can be the item purchase order or a descriptive name for the item.
 This will be returned in order status notifications for each item.
+- item_reference_number (optional): For your internal tracking.
+Can be the item purchase order or a descriptive name for the item.
 - sku: Internal Dream Junction SKU.
 Optional if attributes below are provided.
 - name (optional): Name of the product or to describe the design.
 - description (optional): Description of the product, used to describe the garment.